MattSurabian/mattsurabian.github.io/index.md

 ## Favorite Posts

+### <a href="http://mattsurabian.github.io/requirejs-projects-and-asynchronously-loading-the-google-maps-api/">RequireJS Projects and Asynchronously Loading the Google Maps API</a>
+A pattern that is useful for handling dependencies which asynchronously load their own dependencies.
+Like google maps.

 ### <a href="http://mattsurabian.github.io/how-i-test-locally-hosted-sites-with-physical-devices/">How I Test Locally Hosted Sites With Physical Devices</a>
 A walk through of how I use Charles proxy to test locally hosted sites with physical devices